grimme-lab/xtb_docs/source/development.rst

 Building with GPU support
 -------------------------

-This projects can run on accelerator devices from NVIDIA®.
+This projects can run on accelerator devices from NVIDIA.
-The compilation of the GPU version requires the NVIDIA® HPC SDK, dupped NVHPC for brevity.
+The compilation of the GPU version requires the NVIDIA HPC SDK, dupped NVHPC for brevity.
-The NVHPC compilers are available for free `here <https://developer.nvidia.com/nvidia-hpc-sdk-downloads>`.
+The NVHPC compilers are available for free `here <https://developer.nvidia.com/nvidia-hpc-sdk-downloads>`_.

 .. note::